 Learning to play piano is like learning another language.
 Five practices per week should be the norm, and three to four practices rare.
 Short, daily practices are more effective than one or two lengthy practices.
 Research shows the most important time for students to practice is right after their piano lesson! so they can review what they just learned.
 Depending on their age, students should aim for ten minutes up to thirty minutes practice.
 The more you practice, the faster you will advance in your playing.

-When parents are interested and involved in their child’s practising, students are more successful (and more likely to continue lessons!).
 Help them find a time to practice.
 Please sit with your child for part of their daily practice, especially the days after their lesson.
 Ask them to show you what they are playing.
-Sit in on your child’s lesson once in a while; I have a glider rocker waiting for you!

-There will be an end of year recital, usually the first or second Friday evening of June.
-Depending on interest and families’ availability, there may be a recital in early December or late January.
+When possible, there will be an end of year recital, usually the first or second Friday evening of June.

 One month’s notice is requested for a student to terminate lessons mid-year.